mgunnin/multi-agent-system/README.md

 # Vertical Labs Multi-Agent System

-A multi-agentic system using CrewAI for generating topics, creating pitches, and producing content at scale.
-Features parallel execution, performance monitoring, and results storage.
+A multi-agentic system using CrewAI Flows for generating topics, creating pitches, and producing content at scale.
+Features sequential and parallel execution, state management, and flow visualization.

 ## Overview

-The system consists of three interconnected crews:
+The system uses CrewAI Flows to orchestrate three specialized crews in a coordinated workflow:

-1. **TopicsAI Crew**
+1. **TopicsAI Crew** (First Stage)
    - Generates relevant topics for publishers
    - Analyzes trends and audience needs
    - Ensures topic diversity and quality